 Ice-skating and sledding

-Right in the centre of town next to the Central Railway Station you will find Icepark skating ring where you can rent skates and practice your figures to the beat of the music.
+Right in the centre of town next to the Central Railway Station you will find Icepark skating ring where you can rent skates and practice your figure skating skills.

 The city’s many parks and hills are perfect sledding slopes during the winter.
 Head to parks such as Kaivopuisto and Sinebrychoff and you will find local children with their sleds.
 If you don’t happen to have a steerable Stiga sled with you, try riding down with a plastic bag.

 If you are looking for something more wild, Nuuksio national park is a short drive away from Helsinki.
 Nuuksio offers hiking and skiing paths in the Finnish forest.
 Remember to take a pot of coffee or hot chocolate with you to enjoy it on a campfire.

 Once it gets cold, Nuuksio has a newly-built exhibition centre, Haltia, dedicated to Finnish nature.
 Haltia provides a genuine experience of the Finnish nature from the southern coast to the very north of the country.
 You can also rent hiking gear from Haltia exhibition centre.

 Dip to the frozen Baltic sea and warm Sauna

 There is no better way to warm yourself up after a cold winter day than step into a Finnish sauna.
 And, believe it or not, take a swim in icy water.
 See the list of our favourite of public saunas in Helsinki.